 It’s my fervent hope that in your travels you find yourself being served by one of the many good souls who bring their knowledge, compassion and care to work everyday – regardless of the size and ownership of the funeral home.

 One dimension of responsive funeral services is finding ways to support people to be better equipped to carry out their own end of life planning or to make arrangements for someone else.
-This intention is the foundation of our collaboration with KORU.
-Together we’re creating public education opportunities for people to explore the reality of their mortality and learn about options for deathcare that reflect their values and priorities.
+Our communities need public education opportunities for people to explore the reality of their mortality and learn about options for deathcare that reflect their values and priorities.

 What does responsive funeral services look and feel like to you?